vesselapi/integrations/src/platforms/gumroad/README.md

 # Gumroad

 ## Description
-Gumroad is a powerful, but simple, e-commerce platform.
-We make it easy to earn your first dollar online by selling digital products, memberships and more.
+Gumroad is an online platform designed to help creators sell their products directly to consumers.
+It provides tools for managing products, payments, customers, and analytics, enabling artists, writers, designers, educators, and others to monetize their expertise and creative work.

 ## Resources
 * [Docs](https://app.gumroad.com/api)